-- A multilingual text value where many localized representations of the text value can be held
+- d:mltext: A multilingual text value where many localized representations of the text value may be held

-- An arbitrarily long text or binary stream
+- d:content: An arbitrarily long text or binary stream

-- A date and time value (java.lang.Date equivalent)
+- d:datetime: A date and time value (java.lang.Date equivalent)

-By default a property supports a single value, but it can support multiple values by using the multiple element.
-Multiple values are rendered as lists in the various Alfresco APIs.A value can also be mandated on creation of a node by using the mandatory element.
+By default a property supports a single value, but it can support multiple values via the multiple element.
+Multiple values are rendered as lists in the various Alfresco APIs.A value can also be mandated on creation of a node via the mandatory element.
 That is, a transaction will not commit unless all mandatory values have been provided for nodes modified within that transaction.
 There are actually two forms of mandatory: enforced and relaxed.
 Enforced is as described but relaxed gives finer control over when mandatory values must be provided.
-A transaction will still commit if a relaxed mandatory value has not been specified; however, the node with the missing value will be marked as incomplete (by using the sys:incomplete aspect).
-This is important, as not all content creation processes (for example, by using many of the protocols supported by Alfresco) provide the ability to set property values.
-Custom solutions can then be configured or built that trigger a business process for collecting the missing values (for example, by using workflow user-assigned tasks).
+A transaction will still commit if a relaxed mandatory value has not been specified; however, the node with the missing value will be marked as incomplete (via the sys:incomplete aspect).
+This is important, as not all content creation processes (for example, via many of the protocols supported by Alfresco) provide the ability to set property values.
+Custom solutions can then be configured or built that trigger a business process for collecting the missing values (for example, via workflow user-assigned tasks).